getyoti/ios-sdk-button/README.md

 For each of the scenarios you want to handle, you would need to add them to the iOS Button SDK like below:

 #### Swift:
-Please add the scenario method in your AppDelegate.swift in :
+Please add the scenario method in your AppDelegate.swift or somewhere before the button is accessible at runtime (ensuring it is only called once):

 ```Objective-C